-The SC809 supports two nodes with up to four (4) 2.5" hot-swap SATA drives in trays for each node for a total of eight drives.
+The SC808 supports up to four (4) 3.5" hot-swap SATA drives in trays (two for each node).
 These drives are hot-swappable units and are connected to a backplane that provides power and control.
-Hard drives must be purchased separately.
-For the latest shipping lists, visit our Web site at: http://www.supermicro.com.

 Note: The operating system you use must have RAID support to enable the hotswap capability of the drives.